$\ell^p$ metrics on cell complexes: Smoothness, convexity, and bolicity

-\bthm Assume that $X$ is a locally finite-dimensional cell complex such that each cell is endowed with a $(p,k)$-uniformly convex, $(2,C)$-uniformly smooth norm.
-Assume furthermore that $X$, with the induced length metric, has a consistent, convex bicombing $\sigma$.
-Then $X$ is $(p,k)$-uniformly convex, $(2,C)$-uniformly smooth, and strongly bolic. \ethm
+\bthm Let $X$ be a locally finite-dimensional cell complex where each cell is endowed with a $(p,k)$-uniformly convex, $(2,C)$-uniformly smooth norm.
+If, with the induced length metric, $X$ has a consistent, convex bicombing $\sigma$, then $X$ is $(p,k)$-uniformly convex, $(2,C)$-uniformly smooth, and strongly bolic. \ethm

-Combining this theorem with the results from Section~\ref{sec:bicombing} in the case of an $\ell^p$-norm for fixed $p \in (1,\infty)$ gives the following simple-to-state result.
+According to Lemmas~\ref{lem:lp_convex} and~\ref{lem:lp_smooth}, we can combine this theorem with the results from Section~\ref{sec:bicombing} in the case of an $\ell^p$-norm to obtain a simple local-to-global criterion for strong bolicity.

-\bthm Let $X$ be a piecewise $\ell^p$ cell complex with finitely many shapes satisfying the following: \bit \item $X$ is simply connected. \item $X$ locally admits a consistent geodesic bicombing. \item For any two intersecting maximal cells $A,B$ of $X$, the union $A \cup B$, with the induced length metric, is Busemann-convex. \eit Then $X$ is uniquely geodesic, Busemann-convex, $(p,k)$--uniformly convex, $(2,C)$--uniformly smooth, and strongly bolic. \ethm
+\bthm Let $X$ be a cell complex with finitely many shapes.
+Let $p\in[2,\infty)$ and give each cell an $\ell^p$ norm.
+Suppose that: \bit \item $X$ is simply connected; \item $X$ locally admits a consistent geodesic bicombing; \item for any two intersecting maximal cells $A,B$ of $X$, the union $A \cup B$, with the induced length metric, is Busemann-convex. \eit With the induced length metric, $X$ is Busemann-convex, $(p,k)$--uniformly convex, $(2,C)$--uniformly smooth, and strongly bolic. \ethm

 As previously discussed, finding a strongly bolic metric for a hyperbolic group is not straightforward.
 Nonetheless, Theorem~\ref{thm:criterion_piecewise_lp_bolicity} could potentially provide another strongly bolic model.
-Indeed, Lang proved that every hyperbolic group $G$ acts geometrically on orthoscheme complex $X$, which is injective for the $\ell^\infty$ metric and admits a unique convex bicombing (see~\cite{lang:injective}).
+Indeed, Lang proved that every hyperbolic group $G$ acts geometrically on an orthoscheme complex $X$, which is injective for the $\ell^\infty$ metric and admits a unique convex bicombing (see~\cite{lang:injective}).
 If the $\ell^p$ metric on $X$ is uniquely geodesic for some sufficiently large $p$ (depending on $G$), then this would be such a model.
 Note that if this complex $X$, endowed with $\ell^2$ metric, is locally uniquely geodesic, it would positively answer the famous open problem of whether hyperbolic groups are CAT(0).